PASA Mentor Coaching Program

 What Is PASA's Mentor Coaching Program?

-The program will begin in September 2020 as a pilot.
-After the pilot, it will be open to all current and aspiring superintendents and assistant superintendents.
-It is based on various international and national mentoring and coaching models, as well as those from other state superintendent associations.
+The program is based on various international and national mentoring and coaching models, as well as those from other state superintendent associations.
 To meet our members’ diverse and specialized educational leadership needs, our program provides varied implementation models (below).
 Each model is facilitated face-to-face, primarily in a virtual setting, and includes a minimum of 15 hours within a one-year time period, although in-person settings and additional time can be scheduled if the mentor coach and client agree.

 1. STANDARDS MODEL for new career or aspiring superintendents and assistant superintendents (intensive model that addresses the PIL and PSEL standards)